|

 Volunteer Interpreters and Translators

 Volunteer interpreters and translators can assist in preparing an client's application for asylum by interpreting at interviews and meetings with the client's attorney and immigration officials or by translating documents for an asylum case.
 The Advocates keeps a database of volunteer interpreters and translators to call upon as client needs are determined.
 If you are fluent in English and one or more other languages, and are interested in serving as a volunteer interpreter or translator, join our interpreter database today!
 Trainings for volunteer interpreters and translators are conducted twice per year.
-Email the Volunteer Coordinator at hrights@advrights.org for more information.
+Please fill out our volunteer interest form if you are interested in volunteering as a translator.
+Volunteer Doctors, Psychiatrists and Psychologists

 A professional evaluation of a client's physical and mental health is often a critical element supporting their asylum claim.
 Volunteer health professionals can help corroborate a client's claim that he or she was tortured in their country of origin, or that they have a credible fear of being tortured if they return to their country of origin.
 By confirming that the client's physical and psychological symptoms are consistent with the type of abuse that the client reports, the volunteer health professional can support the client's credibility.
-Licensed doctors, psychiatrists and psychologists who are interested in volunteering to assist low-income asylum clients can email Malinda Schmiechen at mschmiechen@advrights.org to learn more about how to become involved in providing this critical service.
+Licensed doctors, psychiatrists and psychologists who are interested in volunteering to assist low-income asylum clients can email Malinda Schmiechen at [email protected] to learn more about how to become involved in providing this critical service.
+Volunteer for International Women's Day

-Our 15th annual International Women's Day Celebration will take place on March 6, 2010.
+Our 15th annual International Women's Day Celebration will take place on Saturday, March 6, 2010.
 Our planning begins in September and continues through early March, and we are looking for volunteers to help with a wide variety of event-planning tasks:

 Contact: Mary Hunt, 612-341-3302, ext.
-107 or mhunt@advrights.org.
+107 or [email protected].